Overview Drone Light Show Edition

 ## Licensing

 The DLSE uses a per-device license model.
-By default, every ESP32 starts in **TRIAL** mode, which limits operation to 10 minutes before the telemetry link is cut — this is not suitable for actual shows.
-See the [License](https://dronebridge.gitbook.io/docs/dronebridge-for-esp32-drone-light-show-edition/license) page for the full overview of license types and how to obtain one.
+By default, every ESP32 starts in **TRIAL** mode, which limits operation to 10 minutes before the telemetry link is cut - this is not suitable for actual shows.
+To move to production use, register at [drone-bridge.com/dlse](https://drone-bridge.com/dlse/), buy prepaid license credits, and activate each ESP32 individually.
+One credit activates one ESP32.
+See the [License](/docs/dronebridge-for-esp32-drone-light-show-edition/license.md) page for the full overview of license types and the activation flow.

 ## Getting Started